 Dining Room | Master Bedroom | Boys Bedroom | Girls Bedroom | Living Room

-Unfortunately, after two coats of primer, two coats of paint and a topcoat, the top was still yellowed and discolored.
-I will need to repaint the table with an oil-based primer to prevent the stains (probably from nicotine) from bleeding through.
+I need to repaint the table with an oil-based primer to prevent the stains (probably from nicotine) from bleeding through.

-I felt a little guilty painting it, but at least its getting used in a home and isn’t in a landfill!
+I felt a little guilty painting it, but at least it’s getting used in a home and isn’t in a landfill!

-Honestly, I was getting a little uncomfortable with the the budget for this room, so I am thrilled that I was able to work with items I already owned.
+Honestly, I was getting a little uncomfortable with the budget for this room, so I am thrilled that I was able to work with items I already owned.
 The fern table was only $32 and totally worth it.

 DIY Project | Upholstered Headboard

-This past week I have also been hard at work putting together the headboard.
-A full tutorial for this project will be coming soon.
 Like all of my projects, I did my best to find budget-friendly materials to keep it as affordable as possible.
 I started with a piece of $12 plywood from Home Depot.

 I wanted 3″ foam padding for the headboard, but the cheapest option I could find was $125.
 At Walmart, I found 1.5″ memory foam mattress pads for twin XL beds and they fit my dimensions almost perfectly.
 Each mattress pad was $25 and I ended up using 3 for a total of $75 in spending.